 Consider costs beyond education.

 Don’t forget to factor in the cost of living in the area where the school is located.
 Can you live on campus or will it be necessary for you to live off campus?
 Will you be able to afford living on your own off campus or will you need to find a roommate?
 Will you have to pay for all your own food or can you get on a meal plan?
-If you move to a large city, how much will it cost for public transportation to get to and from your classes?
+If you move to a large city, how much will it cost to take public transportation to and from your classes?
 Do you have a car that you plan on taking to college?
 You’ll need to pay for gas, maintenance, and parking.
 If you are planning on taking advantage of study abroad opportunities, remember that these programs have costs beyond tuition, and costs can be dependent on the exchange rate between the U.S. and the country to which you’d be traveling.
 Finally, how often do you plan to go home during the school year?
 Plan for the cost of airplane tickets or driving cross-country.

 These are just a few of the questions that you should be able to answer when you are considering your entire college budget.
 Factor in a little money to have fun, too, especially if you’re living in a new place with lots of cultural opportunities!

-Page last updated: 04/2017
+Page last updated: 05/2019